 Thyroid gland – Symptoms include a nodule or growth on the thyroid gland that is visible or can be easily felt, persistent enlargement of neck lymph nodes, hoarseness, difficulty swallowing, neck pain, and cough.
 Screening tests include regular thyroid ultrasounds and regular physical exams to check the thyroid.

 Gynecologic system – Symptoms include dark, coarse, male-pattern hair growth in women, development of other male characteristics such as a deepening voice in women, and abdominal pain, expansion, or a mass.
 Screening tests include regular pelvic and abdominal ultrasounds.

 Kidneys/genitourinary system – Symptoms include an abdominal mass or pain, or blood in the urine.
 Screening tests include regular abdominal ultrasounds.

 Gastrointestinal system – Symptoms include any sign of intestinal obstruction, such as cramps, constipation, vomiting, or abdominal swelling.
 Doctors will talk with a person about what screening tests may be appropriate for them.

-Central nervous system (CNS) and the Head and neck system – This includes symptoms that do not involve the thyroid gland (see above), such as headaches, vomiting, double-vision, inability to look upward, difficulty walking, premature puberty, Cushing’s syndrome, vision problems, and nasal obstruction.
+Central nervous system (CNS) and the head and neck system – This includes symptoms that do not involve the thyroid gland (see above), such as headaches, vomiting, double-vision, inability to look upward, difficulty walking, premature puberty, Cushing’s syndrome, vision problems, and nasal obstruction.
 Screening tests include regular physical exams, annual ophthalmologic exam including visual acuity screening, as well as MRI for emergency symptoms inside the skull.

 Doctors are looking at ways to screen children for PPB and other cancers related to DICER1 genetic mutations.
-For PPB, screening guidelines will help doctors know when it’s best use a CT scan to look for possible lung cysts or tumors, particularly for children under the age of 3.
-MRIs of the brain for children with the DICER1 germline mutations are also being evaluated for screening guidelines.
+For PPB, screening guidelines will help doctors know when it’s best to use a CT scan to look for possible lung cysts or tumors, particularly for children under the age of 3.
+MRIs of the brain for children with the DICER1 germline mutation are also being evaluated for screening guidelines.

 Looking for More about Latest Research?

 If you would like additional information about the latest areas of research regarding PPB, explore these related items that take you outside of this guide: